-What is Chakras and Spiritual Growth
+What are Chakras and Spiritual Growth?

 The chakras and spiritual growth of the human body are represented by the seven chakras, each representing a physiological function and a sacred truth.

 Understanding Chakras and Spiritual Growth

-For those who want to understand their own spiritual and emotional development, meditating and practicing yoga might assist.
+For those who want to understand their spiritual and emotional development, meditating and practicing yoga might assist.

 An individual may feel safe and secure when this chakra has been properly aligned.
-When this chakra’s energy is depleted, the individual may experience feelings of unease, instability, or fear.
+When this chakra’s energy is depleted, the individual may experience unease, instability, or fear.

 In this stage, we begin to develop a feeling of self-worth, self-esteem, and self-discipline.
 To help us discover our intuitive voice, the Manipura chakra’s energy also supports us in establishing self-confidence and motivation.

-At this phase in our spiritual journey, we learn to really love and respect ourselves, which forces us to pay attention to and appreciate our spiritual path.
-Empathy and tolerance may be lacking in those who are not in a state of equilibrium.
+At this phase in our spiritual journey, we learn to love and respect ourselves, which forces us to pay attention to and appreciate our spiritual path.
+Empathy and tolerance may be lacking in those not in equilibrium.

 When this chakra is in its proper place, it is possible to have a discourse without being critical or too verbal.

 The Ajna is located between the eyes, somewhat above the brow.
-The Ajna chakra aids in the development of higher levels of knowledge, insight, and intuition.
+The Ajna chakra aids in developing higher levels of knowledge, insight, and intuition.